 Noticing the growing interest in their group, the men chartered the unit as a non-profit organization in 1961 and started inviting other veterans to join.
 Since then, CAF has collected more than 165 classic American and foreign combat planes, many of which are the last remaining warbirds of their kinds.
 The CAF now has dozens of self-supporting, volunteer-driven units around the world, made up of more than 13,000 members from all walks of life who come together with one common goal: to preserve the military’s aircrafts and history.

 Bringing Aviation History to Arizona

-The Commemorative Air Force Museum started with a “sentimental journey.”
-In 1977, the Arizona Wing became the 10th unit of the Commemorative Air Force, and within a few short weeks, Phoenix resident Mike Clarke donated a rare Boeing B-17G to the unit.
-Over the next five years, the colonels of the CAF wandered through countless junkyards and crash sites looking for parts to restore the plane to new condition, christening it “Sentimental Journey”.
+The Commemorative Air Force Airbase Arizona started with a “sentimental journey.”
+In 1977, a small group of dedicated folks broke ground at Falcon Field and in 1978, the Arizona Wing became the 10th unit of the Commemorative Air Force.
+Within a few short weeks, Phoenix resident Mike Clarke donated a rare Boeing B-17G to the unit.
+Over the next five years, the colonels of the AZCAF wandered through countless junkyards and crash sites looking for parts to restore the plane to new condition, christening it “Sentimental Journey.”

-This project sparked the idea to build a more permanent facility that could be used to preserve and showcase unique warbirds like “Sentimental Journey”.
-After months of searching, Mesa’s municipal airport, Falcon Field, was chosen as the new site for the Commemorative Air Force Museum.
+This project sparked the idea to build a more permanent facility that could be used to preserve and showcase unique warbirds like “Sentimental Journey.”
+After months of searching, Mesa’s municipal airport, Falcon Field, was chosen as the new site for the Arizona Commemorative Air Force Museum.